mlab817/ipms-docs/docs/guide/features.md

 ## Open-Source

 What is open-source?
 Simply put, they're free!
 The IPMS is built with [Laravel](https://laravel.com/) on the backend and [Quasar Framework](https://quasar.dev/) on the frontend.
-This extensively and greatly documented web development frameworks are easy-to-learn and easy-to-use.
+These extensively and greatly documented web development frameworks are easy-to-learn and easy-to-use.
 They're also constantly updated with security fixes and new features.
 Since they're open-source, they're also really popular in the development community and therefore, it is easy to find people to continue the project.
 You can also engage a team to work on it.

 ## Lightweight